Healthy Homes Assessment Taradale

 Insulation Taradale

-A house that is well-insulated can help control condensation, and decrease the risk of mould and dampness, as well as making an easier task for the house to retain the heat.
+A well-insulated property will reduce the risk of condensation and lower the chance of mould and damp, and also makes an easier task for the house to hold the heat.

 Insulation needs to meet the R-values that are appropriate for your region.